Log-benjamin/alx-system_engineering-devops/0x00-shell_basics/README.md

 The Twelfth Script list all hidden files
 The Thirteent Script prints the type of the file named iamafil The Fourtinth Script Create a symbolic link
+The Fiftinth script copies all the HTML files from the current working directory to the parent of the working directory